-If the day-ahead prices fail to converge with the real-time prices, then anticipated conditions are not being realized in the physical dispatch in real time.
+If the day-ahead prices fail to converge with the real-time prices, then the real-time physical dispatch is not being anticipated in the day-ahead market.
 This can result in:

 - Generating resources not being efficiently committed because most are committed through the day-ahead market; - Consumers and generators being substantially affected because most settlements occur through the day-ahead market; and - Payments to FTR holders not reflecting the true transmission congestion on the network, which will ultimately distort future FTR prices and revenues.